 Students will enhance their skills in business applications through the use of digital technology.
-This semester length course will focus on document processing, spreadsheets, databases, and presentations using Microsoft Office Word, Excel, Access, and PowerPoint.
+This semester length course will focus on document processing, spreadsheets, and presentations using Microsoft Office Word, Excel, and PowerPoint.
+Improving keyboarding speed and accuracy will also be a focus of this course.
 Students will demonstrate the ability to use the Microsoft Office suite of applications and gain exposure to various applications of technology in the business world.
 Recommended Prerequisite: Basic Computer Skills is recommended first if student's keyboarding skills are less than 25 words per minute.